kiviktnm/decman/docs/migrate-to-v1.md

 #### New

-`decman.modules` is now a set instead of a list.
-If you wish to have multiple instances of the same module class, just name them differently.
-Name needs to be unique accross modules.

 Modules no longer have `version`s or `enabled` values.
 A module is enabled when it gets added to `decman.modules` and disabled when it gets removed from `decman.modules`.
 Versions are no longer needed because `after_version_change` has been removed and `on_change` has been added. `on_change` is executed automatically after the content of the module changes. `on_disable` will be executed automatically when the module is removed from `decman.modules`.
 It is no longer a instance method.
 Instead it must be a self-contained method with no references outside it.
 Not even imports.

 Module methods will get a `Store` instance passed to them as an argument.
 It can be used to store key-value pairs between decman runs.